-- The Claimant of each original adjudication must notify the Adjudicator that the case has been consolidated; and
+- The Claimant of each original adjudication must notify the original Adjudicator (if one has been appointed) that the adjudication has been consolidated; and

 - The Party responsible for notifying ODACC of the consolidation (see page 5, item 7 of the Agreement to Consolidate) must send ODACC the Agreement to Consolidate via email at firstname.lastname@example.org.

 What Happens After ODACC Receives a Notice of Consolidation or an Agreement to Consolidate?

 After ODACC receives a Notice of Consolidation or an Agreement to Consolidate, ODACC will create a new adjudication on ODACC’s Custom System.